 Private outpatient services are provided in dedicated private consulting rooms at 23 Queen Square, right next door to the hospital.
 Alternatively, we can offer virtual appointments if these are appropriate for your condition and are more convenient for you.

-If you need to be admitted for the hospital for inpatient care you will stay in our newly-refurbished Bloomsbury Private Ward , where you will be cared for by our dedicated specialist nursing team.
-All our allied health professionals, including occupational therapists, physiotherapists and speech and language therapists, are specially trained to support patients with neurological conditions.
+If you need to be admitted to the hospital for inpatient care, you will stay on the Bloomsbury Private Ward, where you will be cared for by our dedicated specialist nursing team.

 Where to find us